 - Review your natural disaster coverage.
 When living in an area that is prone to natural disasters, you need to make sure you have extra policies to cover losses that could occur from hurricanes, floods, or earthquakes.
 These policies provide separate coverage that your homeowners’ policy would not cover.

-For help understanding your insurance policy or for help making a first party insurance claim in Texas, call the Voss Law Firm at (866) 276-6179 today for a free case consultation and a free copy of Houston insurance claim attorney Bill Voss’s book: Informed Consumers Have Greater Chances of Getting Just Compensation in Residential Insurance Claims.
+For help understanding your insurance policy or for help making a first-party insurance claim in Texas, call the Voss Law Firm at (866) 276-6179 today for a free case consultation.